PalaeoClimateModellingUK/paleoclimate_HadGEM3_UoB/ANTS and Ancillary files/step2.setup_an_ancillary_suite_on_archer2.md

 ### 1. python_env
 ### 2. enviroment variables.

+### 3. what to change for LGM?
+According to the ancillary suite for HadGEM2 (u-aj847), we should at least change the land-sea mask, orography and vegetation.

+Next step: read more about Charlie's guidance.
 ### DEBUG
 #### 1. ERROR related to escape character
 In `job.err` of `ancil_soil_roughness`: